gregwhitaker/catnap/README.md

 ##Examples

-Please see the included [example projects](catnap-examples) for demonstrations on how to configure and use Catnap with all of the supported web frameworks.
+Please see the included [example projects](catnap-examples) for demonstrations on how to configure and use Catnap with the supported web frameworks.

 ## Bugs and Feedback